nathanielburman/homosexuality-is-why-I-have-no-girlfriends/README.md

 ...

 theres a roumour going around in democrat circles:  dont say gay and slavery in the same sentence... hush hush slaves.

+...

+and inside of this silence. inside of a complete lack of feedback from the world.
+I know to HATE YOU ALL.